rtrppl/orgrr/readme.md

 (load "/path/to/orgrr/orgrr.el") ;; You actually only need orgrr.el
 ```

-If you don't already have done so, you also have to set an org-directory.
+If you don't already have done so, you also should set an org-directory as the location for your notes.

 ```org
 (setq org-directory "~/path/to/org-directory")